micro/micro/doc/faq.md

 ## What is Micro?

-Micro is a set of tools and libraries to help simplify microservice development and management.
-It currently consists of **3** components:
+Micro is a toolkit to help simplify microservices development.

-- **micro** - The overarching toolkit containing a CLI, Web UI, API and Sidecar (http interface to the core).
+It currently consists of a couple components:

-- **go-micro** - A pluggable Go library which provides the fundamentals for writing a microservice; service discovery, client/server communication, pub/sub, etc.
+- **go-micro** - A pluggable Go library for writing a microservice; service discovery, client/server rpc, pub/sub, etc.
-- **go-os** - A feature rich higher level pluggable Go library that sits on top of go-micro to provide a wider range of requirements for a microservice environment; tracing, monitoring, metrics, authentication, key-value, routing, etc.
+- **micro** - The overarching toolkit containing a CLI, Web UI, API and Sidecar (http interface for go-micro).

-There are also other libraries also like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro or go-os and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro
+There are also other libraries also like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro or go-platform and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro

 ## Who's using Micro?